Using Positive Language with Kids

 Negative language usually doesn’t communicate to a child what he or she should do instead.
 It leaves a child wondering what to do instead of solving the problem.

 Possibly even more important is the negative impact this language can have on a child’s confidence.
 It’s discouraging.
 Think about how you’d feel if positive words rarely came from your boss’s mouth.
 Instead, you hear language like, “You can’t miss this deadline” or “Once again, we didn’t hit our financial goals this month.”
-Everyone needs positivity and encouragement to not feel like they’re utter failures.
+Everyone needs positivity and encouragement.

 Positive Power Words